Universal Credit (UC) replaces a number of benefits such as Income Support, Jobseeker's Allowance and Housing Benefit.

 At the moment only single people who would normally claim Jobseeker's Allowance can claim UC but from 11 October 2017, anyone who makes a new claim for Income Support, Jobseeker's Allowance (Income Based), Housing Benefit, Employment and Support Allowance (Income Related) or Tax Credits will claim UC instead.

-You will be responsible for paying your rent directly to St Leger Homes so it is vital to prepare in the following ways so you don't fall into rent arrears:
+You will be responsible for paying rent directly to St Leger Homes so its vital to prepare in the following ways so you don't fall behind:

 Pay your rent by Direct Debit

 This is the easiest way to pay because your bank or building society makes the payment for you.
 You won't have to queue to pay in the post office or local store.
 Find out more about Direct Debit.

 Have the right bank, building society or Credit Union account

 This is essential to be able to receive monthly Universal Credit payments and set up Direct Debits to pay your bills.
 The Post Office Card Account is not ideal for receiving Universal Credit because it doesn't offer services like Direct Debit and Standing Order and you can't have wages paid in.